 You can find out about any trials that are available by talking to your doctor or by contacting Cancer Trials Ireland, the organisation that coordinates many cancer clinical trials in Ireland.
-Their website has details of cancer (oncology) clinical trials that are taking place.
+Their website www. cancertrials.ie has details of cancer (oncology) clinical trials that are taking place.